-Maria Gallardo Rios, Richard Joyrich, Jeffrey Taub Children's Hospital of Michigan, Detroit, Michigan, United States
+Maria Gallardo Rios, Richard Joyrich, Jeffrey Taub

 Background: Myeloid sarcoma (MS) (chloroma or granulocytic sarcoma) is a rare extramedullary manifestation of myeloid precursor cells.
-The mass is composed of primitive myeloid cells that can be located in a variety of organs, most commonly the skin, lymph nodes,
+The mass is composed of primitive myeloid cells that can be located in a variety of organs, most commonly the skin, lymph nodes, gastrointestinal tract, bone, and central nervous system.
+Involvement of the breast is rare, especially in the pediatric population.